Essential Guide To Running Your First 100k + 100k Training Plan

 ESSENTIAL GUIDE TO RUNNING YOUR FIRST 100K + TRAINING PLAN main

-Therefore run at a pace you feel comfortable, it should be a pace you feel is very achievable.
-Much like the 4hr mark in a marathon, the 12hr mark is seen as a nice ‘benchmark’ for 100km runners.
+Therefore, run at a pace you feel comfortable with —it should be a pace you feel is very achievable.
+Much like the 4-hour mark in a marathon, the 12-hour mark is a nice ‘benchmark’ for 100K runners.

 But – don’t get sucked in by trying to meet other people’s ideas of expectations.
-Run your own race, have a pace / target time in mind before you begin, and be adaptable!
+Run your own race, have a pace and target finish time in mind before you begin, and be ready to adapt.
+Anything can happen in an ultra, so be ready to solve whatever the race throws at you.

 I’ve researched the best ones on the market right now – click here for my recommendations (I keep this page up to date with the latest models).